 Bermuda annual Labour Day paradeIt originally gave workers the chance to campaign for better working conditions or pay.
-The day is now part of a long weekend for many Bermudians, Americans, Canadians, etc. The Bermuda Industrial Union and other unions always have or sponsor speeches, festivities, road races and games on this day.
-It took on additional importance after the victory of the labor government in Bermuda in November 1998, and the heavy unionization since the 1940s of most of Bermuda.
+The day is now part of a long weekend for many Bermudians, Americans, Canadians, etc. The Bermuda Industrial Union and other unions sponsor speeches, festivities, road races and games on this day.
+It took on additional importance after the victory of the labor government in Bermuda in November 1998 and the heavy aggressive unionization since the 1940s of most of Bermuda.
 The Labour Day holiday was created after the 1981 General Strike, when Bermuda Industrial Union members downed tools in a fight for higher wages for public and private-sector workers.
 The first Labour Day holiday was held in September 1982.
 It's also a convenient excuse for a three-day weekend.
 The 2013, 2014, 2016 and 2017 events in particular, when the previous government was in power, were laced with political anti-government union speeches about the latter's new airport policy, immigration policies to finally give Bermuda status or citizenship to long-deserving long-time permanent residents, and more.

 Every church has Christmas Day services.

-Although Bermuda is regarded as British in so many ways by the 95 percent of visitors who are from the USA, Britons and Canadians regard it as more American than British and this is reflected in the way Christmas is spent in Bermuda.
+Although Bermuda is regarded as British in so many ways by the 95 percent of visitors who are from the USA, Britons and Canadians regard it as more American than British.
 Santa Claus, not Father Christmas or Saint Nicholas (the patron saint of Russia), is the term used by nearly everyone locally.
 In cuisine, religions, customs, music and celebrations, Bermuda has Yuletide traditions from the United Kingdom, United States and Canada.
 Christmas Greetings come annually from the Governor, Premier, Leader of the Opposition, Bishop of Bermuda, Bishop of Hamilton in Bermuda and other dignitaries.
 Many individuals and stores publish theirs.
 Local Christmas events and cable TV shows are common.
 Christmas music events are numerous.
 Churches offer special Nativity tidings.
-Most Christmas presents are from the USA.
 Christmas dinners for families, friends and extended families are often merry and extravagant.
 Local seasonal foods like cassava pie are made in quantity.
 They are usually served with (imported) turkey.
 Birds such as turkey - goose in England until the dawn of the 20th century - are no longer stuffed with "farce" as they were in the Middle Ages in England.

 Experience and enjoy British locally made or mostly imported seasonal foods like: